tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/platform-and-applications.md

 ---
-title: Audience and Profile Activation with Experience Cloud Applications
+title: Audience and Profile Activation with Experience Cloud Applications Blueprint
-description: Audience and Profile Activation with Experience Cloud Applications
+description: Manage profiles and audiences in Experience Platform and share them with Experience Cloud Applications.
 solution: Experience Platform, Real-time Customer Data Platform, Target, Audience Manager, Analytics, Experience Cloud Services
 kt: 7722
 exl-id:
 ---
-# Audience and Profile Activation with Experience Cloud Applications
+# Audience and Profile Activation with Experience Cloud Applications Blueprint

 Manage profiles and audiences in Experience Platform and share them with Experience Cloud Applications.
 Build and share rich customer segments and insights in Experience Platform and share them with Experience Cloud Applications.